fleverest/PrefLib-Data/README.rst

 The most important content of a dataset is the data files it contains.
 We do not detail the format of those files  here, but rather refer the reader to `the PrefLib format page <https:preflib.org/format#format>`_ where all the details are presented.
 In the following, we provide additional specifications about the data files.
+Please follow them when formatting data into the PrefLib format.

+* Metadata lines should all be at the start of the files.
+* There shoudl not be line break between the metadata and the preferences sectino of a data file.
+* Alternative numbering should start at 1 and not at 0.
+* For the data types allowing for multiplicity, the same preference cannot appear twice, the multiplicity is there for that.
+* No two alternatives can have the same name.